INUOSLab/INUOSLab.github.io/docs/members.md

 - Oh, Sumin
   - Research interest: IoT
   - Joined in Nov.
-2022
+2022 and completed in Dec.
+2023
   - Notes: She has conducted research and presented slides on the topic of edge cloud and deep learning.
-Currently, she is exploring fog computing as an undergraduate research student.
+Also, she was studied fog computing and reviewed the related case studies.

 - Go, Yongun
   - Research interest: AI, Digital twin, Cloud computing